hknott12/School_District_Analysis/README.md

-# School_District_Analysis
+# School District Analysis
-school district analysis
+Analysis of test scores for a school district